Skip to main content

 Number of T-shirts

 3 stack of identical T-shirts for comparisonWe collected 3 groups of 15 identical T-shirts.
-I chose T-shirts that would represent many different types of T-shirts that you might have.
+I choose T-shirts that would represent many different types of T-shirts that you might have.
 This included T-shirts with very large and very small designs.
 I also had T-shirts with graphics on the front, back and sleeves.
 We also included a sweatshirt, a very thin T-shirt and a child size T-shirt.

 Compare Project Repat, Campus Quilts and Too Cool T-shirt Quilts